github/docs/content/admin/identity-and-access-management/configuring-authentication-for-enterprise-managed-users/configuring-oidc-for-enterprise-managed-users.md

 ## Identity provider support

-Support for OIDC is available for customers using Azure Active Directory (Azure AD).
+Support for OIDC is available for customers using Microsoft Entra ID.

 Each Azure AD tenant can support only one OIDC integration with {% data variables.product.prodname_emus %}.
 If you want to connect Azure AD to more than one enterprise on {% data variables.product.prodname_dotcom %}, use SAML instead.
 For more information, see "[AUTOTITLE](/admin/identity-and-access-management/using-enterprise-managed-users-for-iam/configuring-saml-single-sign-on-for-enterprise-managed-users)."